Benefits of Yoga vs Gym Workouts

 Fact: Yoga was originated in India and is a traditional Hindu practice of staying fit and healthy physically, mentally, emotionally, and psychology.
 Yoga does not promote or emphasize a particular religion.

-Top 10 Benefits of Yoga vs Gym Workouts list
+Top 10 Benefits of Yoga vs Gym Workouts

 1. Some old Perceptions- Gym Vs Yoga

 It has been believed that Yoga is for old age people, not for you.
-Gym is a better place to exercise for new-age people.
+The gym is a better place to exercise for new-age people.
 But can Gym exercise treat Major Depression?
 Yoga is an ancient discipline that was originated centuries ago and is still in constant practice.
 This ancient practice is now drawing more attention globally.

 2. Age and State of Health- Gym Vs Yoga